BookOps-CAT/bookops-worldcat/docs/index.md

 </entry>
 ```

 Pass OCLC record numbers for batch operations as a list of strings or integers or comma separated string with or without a prefix:
 ```python
 session.holdings_set(
     oclcNumbers="00000000123,00000000124,00000000125,00000000126")

 session.holdings_unset(oclcNumbers=[123, 124, 125, 126])
 ```
-The OCLC web service limits number of records in a batch operation to 50, but `MeatadataSession` permits larger batches by spliting them into chunks of 50 and issuing automaticaly multiple requests.
+The OCLC web service limits the number of records in a batch operation to 50, but `MetadataSession` permits larger batches by splitting the batch into chunks of 50 and automatically issuing multiple requests.
 The return object is a list of returned from server responses.

 ```python
 results = session.holdings_unset(oclcNumbers=[123, 124, 125, 126])